A headache is pain or discomfort in one or more areas of the head or face. Headaches can happen once in a while. Or they may happen often.

 Headaches are often divided into 2 groups, based on what causes them:

 Primary headaches.
 These are not linked to another health condition.
-They are usually caused by tight muscles, widened (dilated) blood vessels, changes in nerve signals, or swelling (inflammation) in parts of the brain.
+They are often caused by tight muscles or changes in blood vessels or nerve signals.

 Types of primary headaches include:

 Tension headache.
 These are the most common type of headache.
 Stress and mental or emotional conflict can trigger tension headaches.